kxrtxkx/L3-apnea-AI/README.md

  The user is allowed to give a sampling rate in hertz, inorder to resample hourly data into minute-minute data.

 2) Data Visualization
-* Displays a visualisation of each row
+* Displays a visualisation of each row.
 <br>

   <img width="577" alt="image" src="https://user-images.githubusercontent.com/64926313/220575867-169cdf9f-0cd6-4d7a-8fb3-8d58cce36b57.png">